-Stronger bones and muscles
+Vitamin D can strengthen bones and muscles

-Scientists have also suggested that it might be able to prevent or delay the onset of rheumatoid arthritis, and improve muscle strength and function, which is important for preventing falls as we get older.
+Scientists have also suggested that vitamin D might be able to prevent or delay the onset of rheumatoid arthritis and improve muscle strength and function, which is important for preventing falls as we get older.

-Reduced risk of depression
+Vitamin D may reduce the risk of depression

 Vitamin D and calcium work together to help guard against tooth decay and gum disease, so it’s important to make sure that you’re getting enough of each.